liuggio/liuggio.github.com/_posts/2013-01-05-phpunit-vs-phpspec-theory-on-behaviour-driven-development.md

 ## Summary

-So the BDD tests what the object to do instead of what it is, and what it does is much more important.
+The BDD tests what the object does instead of what it is, and what it does is much more important.

-We have to say that Ruby community helps a lot the evolution of BDD, RSpec is a standard-de-facto, in Ruby world.
+We have to say that Ruby community helped a lot the evolution of BDD, RSpec is a standard-de-facto, in Ruby world.

 ## FAQ

 **Q:** When I should use PHPUnit and when to use [PHPSpec](https://github.com/phpspec/phpspec2)?

 **A:** There isn't a better way between the two, depending on how you want to approach the problem, if you want to follow the behaviour or a unit test the code.

 **Q:** With PHPUnit I could do the same things as I could do with [PHPSpec](https://github.com/phpspec/phpspec2)?